etc1290/Stembase/log.md

 		-- finished
 	# Fixed
 	1. Fix the bug that when Groups is empty display Shortcut -- finished
+	2. Rewrite mnt-remove to id-based to prevent parent duplicate -- finished
 ---
 	## 2023.07.03		version 0.7.7.5